optuna/optuna/docs/source/faq.rst

 -----------------------------------------------------

 By default, MySQL performs case-insensitive string comparisons.
-However, Optuna treats string parameters in a case-sensitive manner.
-This can lead to conflicts when parameter names differ only by case.
+However, Optuna treats string parameters in a case-sensitive manner, leading to conflicts in MySQL if parameter names differ only by case.

 For example,